Web Application Monitoring: What To Measure and How

 Utilization: The amount of resources your system uses to work

-Errors: The amount of error events occurring
+Errors: The number of error events occurring

 Website performance metrics can include Google’s Core Web Vitals relating to page load speed, along with other technical metrics like DNS load time, error rate and hardware utilization.